-Most restaurant owners wonder how much money does it take to open a restaurant.
-It seems like a simple question but the truth is there’s no one-size-fits-all answer.
+Most people who consider opening a restaurant want to know, how much does it cost to open a restaurant?
+It seems like a simple question but the truth is there’s no one-size-fits-all answer for how much it costs to start a restaurant.
 Restaurant start up costs are dependent on various factors including:

 Starting a restaurant is usually a spendy proposition, and incorrect forecasts and budgeting are a major reason why restaurants fail.
 Avoid these situations by learning what costs you can expect and how to keep costs low so you can forecast a realistic budget.

 After long hours of computing numbers and hashing out prices, you may realize that you don’t have the capital to front these costs initially.
-Don’t worry, there are plenty of financing options a restaurant owner can consider.
+Don’t worry, there are plenty of financing options restaurant owners can consider.

-And remember, even if you don’t need a loan to start your business, you may need a loan for future costs like purchasing inventory or new equipment, renovations, or hiring.
+And remember, even if you don’t need a loan to start your business, you may need a loan for future costs you can expect to pay, like purchasing inventory or new equipment, renovations, or hiring.

 Understanding the restaurant industry and mapping out a restaurant costs are the initial ingredients for success, and now it’s time to focus on taking payments from customers.